 NEH seeks new applications in response to this notice.
-You may revise and resubmit previously rejected applications.
+You may revise and resubmit previously rejected applications, and they will be considered as new applications.

-NEH will provide funding in the form of grants, made on behalf of JUSFC, which is the primary funder.
+NEH will provide funding in the form of grants made on behalf of JUSFC, which is the primary funder.
 Awards are governed by NEH grant policies and conditions.